 I love what I hear even if it is beyond my ability to even copy.

-It is humbling, but uplifting, to watch people do what they do better than most everyone else.
+It is uplifting to watch people do what they do better than most everyone else.

-Seeing how far you can go with gifts you have been given is , for some, what life is all about.
+Seeing how far you can go with gifts you have been given is always worth doing.

 Art, in many localities, is given a budget by city hall.
 Artists are commissioned to produce public art for public consumption.
 Public art springs up in parks, in downtown open spaces near city halls, by busy streets and intersections.
 The art is most often not controversial and makes people think about something other than themselves.